aviumlabs/phoenix-compose/README.md

     $ alias mix="docker compose exec app mix"

+docker compose exec is the docker syntax for executing a command in a container. app is the container to execute the command in. mix is the command to execute.

 ### Umbrella App
-If you are working with an umbrella application and you need to run mix against the umbrella web app, then setup your aliases like so or as you prefer.
+If you are working with an umbrella application there are a couple different mix paths you may need to work with.

+You can set the environment variables prior to sourcing these aliases.

     $ alias mix="docker compose exec app mix"
+    $ alias amix="docker compose exec -w "$APP_CONTAINER_ROOT/$APP_NAME"_umbrella/apps/"$APP_NAME" app mix"
-    $ alias wmix="docker compose exec -w <APP_CONTAINER_ROOT>/<app_name>_umbrella/apps/<app_name>_web app mix"
+    $ alias wmix="docker compose exec -w "$APP_CONTAINER_ROOT/$APP_NAME"_umbrella/apps/"$APP_NAME"_web app mix"

 [git-from-template]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template